Tresjs/tres/docs/guide/misc/use-gltf-exporter.md

-# useGLTLExporter
+# useGLTFExporter

-[GLTFExporter](https://threejs.org/docs/index.html?q=expo#examples/en/exporters/GLTFExporter) is an addons in threeJs that allow you to download any object3D in a [GLTF](https://www.khronos.org/gltf) format. **TresJS** provides a composable that simplify this process with just a few lines of code.
+[GLTFExporter](https://threejs.org/docs/index.html?q=expo#examples/en/exporters/GLTFExporter) is an addon in threeJs that allows you to download any object3D in a [GLTF](https://www.khronos.org/gltf) format. **TresJS** provides a composable that simplifies this process with just a few lines of code.

 ## Basic usage